 Most people who have not had the misfortune of dealing with bed bugs before, usually realize that they are dealing with their own bed bug infestation when it’s too late.
 This happens because these pests are sneaky.
 These sneaky traits start with their skilled blood-sucking abilities.

 Are bed bug bites itchy?
-Bed bug bites are itchy but only for some people.
-Bed bugs use straw-like mouthpieces to pierce through the skin of a warm-blooded living being and then proceed to suck out their blood.
-The reason why some people don’t feel any itchiness or pain during the bite is because bed bugs inject the skin with an anesthetic, which temporarily numbs the area that was just pierced.
+Bed bug bites can be itchy for some people.
+They’re using their straw-like mouthpieces to pierce through the skin of a warm-blooded living being and then proceed to suck out their blood.
+They inject the skin with an anesthetic, which temporarily numbs the area that was just pierced.

 What Do Bed Bug Bites Look Like?